 BS, University of Illinois at Urbana-Champaign

-"Higher highs and lower lows: The role of Corporate Social Responsibility in CEO dismissal", (with Dane Christensen, Scott Graffin), to appear in Strategic Management Journal.
+"Higher highs and lower lows: The role of Corporate Social Responsibility in CEO dismissal", (with Dane Christensen, Scott Graffin), Strategic Management Journal, 38, 2017.

 "Reputation as a benefit and a burden?
 How stakeholders’ organizational identification affects the role of reputation following a negative event", (with Anastasiya Zavyalova, Michael Pfarrer, Rhonda Reger), Academy of Management Journal, 59, 2016.